huiserwang/ContrastMask/README.md

 <br>

 ## Pretrained Models
-> Note: Due to the random sampling operation for generating different types of queries and keys, the final performance of the model would have a minor perturbation of about **$`\pm`$ 0.2** mAP.
+> Note: Due to the random sampling operation for generating different types of queries and keys, the final performance of the model would have a minor perturbation of about **-0.2~+0.2** mAP.

 > We will update the download links later.